gioulisapo/Android-Automation/README.md

 ![search_strings_file run](screenshots/search_strings_sample_run.png)
 ## adb_screencap.sh
 This is a simple script that takes a screenshot of the screen currently displayed on the phone.
 It stores the screen on the screenshot directory of the Project.
 To use, please modify it and add your root directories.
+## sign_apk.sh
+Small wrapper script used to sign an apk so it is possible to install it on an Android device, after patching it.
+It requires [sign.jar](https://github.com/appium/sign) to be in the `/usr/local/bin` directory.